 BEd applicants must provide two professional references from appropriate individuals who have experience working with youth or children and who have observed the applicant working in group settings with age-appropriate students or youth, preferably within the last 2 years.
 References from experiences up to 5 years prior to application will also be considered.

 Applicants must arrange for the submission of two confidential reference reports to be sent on their behalf.
 We will not accept more than two reports.
 Letters in lieu of these report forms are not acceptable.

-- Teacher at an elementary or secondary school
+- Classroom teacher at an elementary or secondary school

 - Camp director